sweattep/ancient_quotes/README.md

 >And they are dogs whose soul is greedy, and they do not know how to be satisfied.
 They shall be evil and they do not know understanding.
 All of them turned to their way, each man to this side and to that side

+>the dog: if you chase him, he pants, or if you leave him, he pants.
+That is the example of the people who denied Our signs.

 >The wise man will live as long as he ought, not as long as he can

 >No one knows himself.
 It is only by the consequences of his actions, by the fruit of his labors, that a man can judge what he is to expect.